Ryzee119/Peanut-GB/port/xbox/README.md

 ```
 Compiled xbe can be found in `Peanut-GB/port/xbox/bin/`

-It is currently hard coded to look for `rom.gb` within the same directory as the `default.xbe`.
+It is currently hard coded to look for `rom.gb` within `Peanut-GB/Roms/`.

-Save files will be saved to `E:\rom.sav`
+Save files will be saved to `Peanut-GB/Saves/*.sav`

 Controls are as expected, with some additions: